 2) separately in the presence of opposition: the novel is not interesting, but boring.

-This screensaver is uglier than that (‘uglier’)
+This screensaver is uglier than that one (‘uglier’)

-Adjectives ending in -my are usually formed from intransitive verbs ( independent, waterproof, fireproof etc.) or from perfective verbs ( incorrigible, impracticable, indestructible etc.).
-These words (including short forms) are subject to the general rules for writing not with adjectives, that is, they are written together and in the presence of explanatory words: an uninhabited island for a long time; water-insoluble crystals; figures of people indistinguishable in the dark, as well as: the island is uninhabited; the disease is incurable; these countries are economically independent.
+Adjectives in -my are usually formed from intransitive verbs ( independent, waterproof, fireproof etc.) or from perfective verbs ( incorrigible, impracticable, indestructible and so on.).
+These words (including short forms) are subject to the general rules of writing not with adjectives, i.e. they are written together and with explanatory words: an island uninhabited for a long time; water-insoluble crystals; figures of people indistinguishable in the dark, and: the island is uninhabited; the disease is incurable; these countries are economically independent.

 Adjectives of this type include: